Amador Valley High School: Curriculum

 The minimum graduation requirements for Amador Valley include four years of English; three and a half years of social sciences; two years each of math, science and physical education, and one semester of health.
 Students are also required to take one year of foreign language, visual and performing arts, or career and technical education.
-As of 2022, the largest teaching departments at the school were English language, social sciences, and mathematics, with 18-20 teaching staff each (on a FTE basis).
+As of 2022, the largest teaching departments at the school were English language, social sciences, and mathematics, with 18–20 teaching staff each (on a FTE basis).
 As of 2023, 96.5 percent of the school's four-year adjusted cohort achieved the graduation standards, with 77.0 percent achieving the more stringent University of California and California State University requirements for entry.

 As of 2021, the school's curriculum offered 24 Advanced Placement (AP) classes.
 This includes courses in the STEM fields (science, technology, engineering, mathematics), social sciences, visual and performing arts, and AP Language courses and their literature complements in English, French, Japanese, and Spanish.
 Amador Valley's AP program is participated in by 45.4 percent of its students, of which 94.3 percent receive at least one score of 3 or greater.
 The school's honors and AP classes are offered under an "open-access" policy; students are encouraged to take more advanced courses if they feel like they can handle it.
 As of 2019, the school's most enrolled AP classes were AP Psychology, AP United States Government and Politics, AP Macroeconomics, AP Statistics, and AP English Language and Composition.

-A group of Amador Valley students studies aquatic wildlife with Project Creek Watch at Arroyo Valle.
+A group of Amador Valley students studying aquatic wildlife with Project Creek Watch at Arroyo Valle.